rkapl123/OreControl/docs/OREDB.md

 ## Database extraction and running ORE

-With the script runXMLOutput.cmd the Database stored data is fetched for example 2 (Sensitivityanalysis and Stresstest from example 15) and written into respective xml files in folder OREDB.
-Subsequently ORE is started with the ore.xml parametrization from example 2.
+As a proof of the concept, the script runXMLOutput.cmd fetches the Database-stored data for example 2 (Sensitivityanalysis and Stresstest from example 15) and writes it into respective xml files in folder OREDB.
+Subsequently ORE is started with the ore.xml parametrization and the extracted files.

+The final OREControl suite would pass the XML strings in-memory to a modified ORE-App (using SWIG) and retrieve the results in-memory, too.